rhyst/directus-blog/README.md

 # Directus Blog Extension

-A directus extension to add a simple blog endpoint.
+A directus extension to add a blog endpoint.
+It aims to be simple to configure for most personal blog use cases.

 ## Usage